Baptiste-Pollien/project_euler/README.md

-# project_euler
-My solution for Project Euler problems
+# Project Euler

+This repository contains my solutions to [Project Euler](https://projecteuler.net/) problems.

+*Currently, the solutions are only in Python.*